 This is a restricted access unit (no self-enrolment).
 Architecture and Design will advise students on the process to be accepted into this unit.

-At the end of the unit you will submit a reflective journal documenting and critically reflecting on the activities undertaken and evaluating the learning experience in relation to your expectations and professional development goals.
+During the work integrated learning placement, you will actively participate in, observe and gain an understanding of the placement’s processes in conducting professional and business operations.
+At the end of the WIL unit you will submit a reflective journal documenting and critically reflecting on the activities undertaken and evaluating the learning experience in relation to your personal strengths and future professional development needs and aspirations.

 |College/School||College of Sciences and Engineering

 |Discipline||Architecture & Design|

 |Coordinator||Professor Gregory Nolan|

 |Available as student elective?||No|

 - International students